Nearly $k$-distance sets: Introduction

-One then needs to optimise the value of $t$ over all choices of $d_i,k_i$, $l$ and $s$.
-It is possible that $t$ gives the value of $N_k(d), M_k(d+1)$ in many cases.
-The authors of \cite{EMP2} observed that, in order to maximise $t$, one should take $k_1,\ldots, k_l$ to be nearly equal.
+One then needs to optimise the value of $Q$ over all choices of $d_i,k_i$, $\ell$ and $s$.
+It is possible that $Q$ gives the value of $N_k(d)$ and $M_k(d+1)$ in many cases.
+Evidently, in order to maximise $Q$, one should take $k_1,\ldots, k_{\ell}$ to be nearly equal.

-We add the following observation. +0.1cm {\bf Observation.} \emph{For any fixed $k,d$, there is a choice of $s,l,k_i,d_i$ that maximises $t$ and such that $l = s-1$, that is, there is only one term of the form ${\binom{d_i+1}{k_i}}$.} +0.1cm
+We add the following observation. +0.1cm {\bf Observation.} \emph{For any fixed $k,d$, there is a choice of $s,\ell,k_i,d_i$ that maximises $Q$ and such that $\ell = s-1$, that is, there is only one term of the form ${\binom{d_i+1}{k_i}}$.} +0.1cm